gowebexamples/gowebexamples/content/templates.md

 ## Templates

-This example will render a simple list of TODO items into an html page.
+This example will show how to render a simple list of TODO items into an html page.

 ``` go
 // todos.go